Sanjukttaa/Photobooth/README.md

 This is one of my beginner projects made while learning frontend development and building real-world applications.
 The goal of this project was to learn how camera features, filters, and UI interactions work in web development.

-## 🤍 Author

-Made with creativity and curiosity by Sanjukta.